Darnell Ferguson: Personal life

 Ferguson was jailed for selling drugs six times.
 During his last visit to jail prior to 2024, Ferguson vowed to never return again and joined a church.
 He was evicted and lived in his car for sometime, before starting a pop-up restaurant in Louisville in 2012.

 Ferguson is married to Tatahda Ferguson, with whom he has children.

-On January 9, 2024, Ferguson was arrested by Louisville Metropolitan Police in the Louisville suburb of St. Matthews on seven criminal charges, including burglary, strangulation, and other charges in an incident involving his then-estranged wife.
+On January 9, 2024, Ferguson was arrested by Louisville Metro Police in the Louisville suburb of St. Matthews on seven criminal charges, including burglary, strangulation, and other charges in an incident involving his then-estranged wife.
 He appeared in court on January 10, where he pled not guilty and had his bond set at $10,000.
 His preliminary court hearing was also scheduled for January 18, 2024, and a jury trial was set for February 25, 2025 but was continued to May 13, 2025.
 Ferguson agreed to a plea deal that he would serve no jail time if he stayed out of trouble for two years and paid a $250 fine.
 His wife stated, "I reacted in the heat of the moment after we had an intense argument, and called the police for a matter that really didn't warrant their involvement."